dvidelabs/flatcc/doc/builder.md

 addition to tables.
 Support for these types in other languages may vary, but C++ does support them too._

-All union members are stored by reference.
+All union values are stored by reference.
 Structs that are not unions are stored inline in tables and cannot be shared but unions of struct type are stored by reference and can be shared.
-A union member value is therefore always a reference.
-This is mostly transparent because the generated table field methods has `create/start/end` calls for each union member type and addition to `add`.
+A union value is therefore always a reference.
+This is mostly transparent because the generated table field methods has `create/start/end` calls for each union value type and addition to `add`.

 To illustrate the use of these variation we use the Movie table from
 [monster_test.fbs]: